zylinux/rpi3kernel_bestsuit/README.md

 step 8 :
 there is a config file witch is /boot/config.txt you could specify kernel=kernel-myconfig.img to choose the right one for you.

+step 9 :
+please reference the default of the setting in /boot/cmdline.txt , please remove the quiet option,otherwise kernel does not print console=tty1 console=serial0,115200 root=PARTUUID=8a5a6965-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait quiet splash plymouth.ignore-serial-consoles